ahuei123456/offkai-bot/README.md

   - Event isolation (registrations are per-event)
   - Withdrawal with automatic waitlist promotion
   - Withdrawal allowed even after event is closed or deadline passed
+  - Post-deadline withdrawal warnings inform users of their responsibilities
+  - Unified data structure with automatic migration from legacy format

 - **💬 Communication Tools**
   - Broadcast messages to all event attendees